-In many parts of the world, summer vacation season starts winding down at the end of August.
-Beach trips come to a halt as people start getting back to the daily grind for the push toward Christmas.
-However, just because summer might be ending in parts of the world, such as the U.S., it doesn’t mean it’s not beach season somewhere else.
+Just because summer might be ending in one part of the world doesn’t mean it’s not beach season somewhere else.
 Just like it’s always 5 o’clock somewhere for happy hour, similarly it’s always beach season somewhere in the world.
 Below you’ll find a compiled list of some of the best beaches around the world and when they can be enjoyed.

 January – Wineglass Bay, Tasmania